 Some chemical coil cleaning compounds are caustic or toxic.
-Use these substances only in accordance with the manufacturer's usage instructions.
-Failure to follow instructions may result in equipment damage, injury or death.
+Use these substances only in accordance manufacturer's with the usage Failure follow instructions. to instructions may result in equipment damage, injury or death.

 Door compartments containing hazardous voltage or rotating parts are equipped with door latches to allow locks.
 Door latch are shipped with nut and bolts requiring tooled access.
 If you do not replace the shipping hardware with a pad lock always re-install the nut & bolt after closing the door.